longmaoaiali/longmaoaiali.github.io/_posts/2023-07-03-11BE-MLO-Overview.md

 - Increased peak throughput: Packets of the same flow can be sent over multiple links.
 - Improved latency: Due to increased channel access opportunities on multiple links.

+#### 2.3.MLO architecture

+Before the implementation of MLO, MAC service data units (MSDUs) belonging to the same traffic flow cannot be transmitted across different bands.
+As a result, stations are tied to a single band, preventing a dynamic and seamless inter-band operation.
+That is, one link is selected between transmitter and receiver to carry out data exchanges, remaining the other unused.

+To enable a concurrent operation across multiple interfaces, 11be introduces the concept of multi-link capable device (MLD), which consists of a single device with multiple wireless PHY interfaces that provides a unique MAC instance to the upper layers.

+In other words, the upper-layer protocols consider the MLD as a single device.
+Despite having multiple physical radio interfaces, MLD has a single MAC address, and the sequence numbers are generated uniquely from the same sequence number space.
+This solution simplifies fragments and packets reassembly, duplication detection, and dynamic link switching.
+They allow packet retransmission on any link regardless of the link of the initial transmission of the packet.

+**The unified upper MAC (UMAC) performs link agnostic operations such as A-MSDU aggregation/de-aggregation and sequence number assignment.
+It implements a queue that buffers the traffic received from the upper-layers.
+That is, traffic awaits in the UMAC before it is assigned to a specific interface to be transmitted.
+Also, the UMAC provides some management functions such as multi-link setup, association and authentication.**

+**The independent lower MAC (LMAC) performs link specific functionalities.
+There, we find the link specific EDCA queues (one for each access category) that hold the traffic until its transmission.
+Also, procedures such as MAC header and cyclic redundancy check (CRC) creation/validation, in addition to management (e.g., beacons) and control (e.g., RTS/CTS and ACKs) frame generation are implemented at the LMAC.**

+An MLD has a single MLD MAC address that identifies the MLD Management Entity (MME).
+Each STA (MAC/PHY instance) has its own per-link attributes.
+**MME (Upper MAC)**
+ Single interface to upper layer
+ MSDU Buffering, Re-sequencing, replay-attack check
+ Single BA session: Shared sequence # space per TID, tracks BA score-board
+ Security: Authentication, Shared PN# per TID across links
+ Management signaling, Association, AID assignment
+**STA /AP (Lower MAC)**
+ Channel contention (CCA, EDCA Back-off)
+ Time critical control responses (Acknowledgments, CTS)
+ Power-save states (Doze, Awake)
+ Fragmentation, encryption, message integrity-check
+ PPDU formation and transmission (MCS, SS#, PPDU duration)
+**Beacon is sent per link basis**
+ All power save and other things are taking place in per-link basis.
+So, beacons are sent on per-link basis.
+ For the discovery, you need to discover the whole multi-link device.
+So, the beacons in one link need to carry basic info about the other links, so that other mechanisms such as probe request/response or listening on the other channels for the other beacons may be used to discover complete info about all the links.

 ----------

 ### 3.MLO modes